ESA title

 That is, they were all fragments of a single comet which had broken up.
 It is probable that the original comet, and its fragments, had broken up repeatedly as they orbited the Sun with a period of about 800 years.
 In honour of his work, this group of comets was named the Kreutz sungrazers.

+If they were to hit the Sun, they would become 'sunstrikers'.
 As far as is known, no comets have ever actually been seen to hit the solar surface, or the photosphere.
 The Kreutz sungrazers get to within about 50 000 kilometres of the surface, just passing through the lower regions of the solar atmosphere (the corona).
-Most usually evaporate in the hot solar atmosphere.
+Most simply evaporate in the hot solar atmosphere.

 Sungrazing comets have been observed possibly as far back as the year 371 BC.
 A comet seen by Aristotle and Ephorus may have been a Kreutz sungrazer.
 However, until 1979, only nine sungrazing comets had been seen, all from ground-based observations.

 The CP coronagraph on the NASA Solar Maximum Mission (SMM) discovered 10 sungrazing comets between 1987 and 1989.
-There is another coronagraph (actually three in one instrument) in space right now - the Large Angle Spectrometric Coronagraph (LASCO) on the ESA/NASA SOHO observatory.
+There is another coronagraph (actually three in one instrument) in space right now - the Large Angle Spectrometric Coronagraph (LASCO) on the ESA/NASA Solar and Heliospheric Observatory (SOHO).

-Since the LASCO instrument was switched on, on 30 December 1995, it has discovered over 700 new comets, of which over 500 belong to the Kreutz sungrazing group.
+Since the LASCO instrument was switched on, on 30 December 1995, it has discovered thousands of new comets, a large number of which belong to the Kreutz sungrazing group.
 The majority of the remaining comets belong to three new groups (the Meyer, Marsden and Kracht groups) that were discovered based solely on SOHO's LASCO observations.
 Kreutz comets approach the Sun ten times closer than comets from the three new groups.